thomivy/obsidian-supertino/README.md

 # Cupertino for Obsidian

-Cupertino is a theme that brings native experience to Obsidian.
+Cupertino brings native experience to your Obsidian vault.

 ![Screenshot of Cupertino theme for Obsidian running on macOS and iOS.](img/hero.png)